Why is bike fit important?

 Suffering because of a poor bike fit position may have been a part of cycling culture in the past, but it is neither required not necessary.
 Think less about how you look on a bicycle, or how your bicycle looks, and focus more about how you feel on a bicycle.

-Discomfort issues can be minimized and prevented if you are positioned on the bicycle in a way that takes into account what we know about how your body best functions on a bicycle, for bio-mechanical safety, efficiency and effectiveness.
+Discomfort issues can be minimized and prevented if you are positioned on the bicycle in a way that takes into account how your body best functions on a bicycle for bio-mechanical safety and metabolic efficiency.